 “Charisma” Intimate Subtype:

-The intimate Achiever (3) expresses a drive for achievement and recognition through intimate relationships.
+The intimate Achiever (3) expresses a drive for achievement and recognition through intimate relationships or by promoting someone or something close to them.
 This is a person that focuses energy on being attractive and desirable.
 More shy, sweet, and reserved than the other Achiever (3)s, this person can be uncomfortable with direct recognition and instead focuses their energy on promoting someone or something else.

 To the outside world, this is an attractive, sometimes seductive person who often offers enthusiastic support to others.
 They are highly helpful and supportive, often striving to be the perfect role model – for example, the perfect husband or wife.
 Internally, this person often feels a deep sadness or emptiness and sometimes fantasizes about a perfect mate and a happy future.
 This type is titled “Charisma” because of their intense focus on their desirability and attracting the devotion of others.